dividebysandwich/rust-dos/README.md

 ## Introduction

-Rust-DOS is a DOS emulator.
-It is a work in progress and most programs don't run yet.
-It does however contain a good amount of CPU mnemonics and interrupts implemented, and can run simple programs.
+Rust-DOS is a DOS emulator aimed at the golden age of DOS gaming from the early days up to the dawn of Windows95.
+It is a work in progress and some games and programs may not run yet.

 *Rust-DOS is looking for contributors!*